 So, what’s the difference between a Penalty Charge Notice and a Parking Charge Notice?

 To sum up, a penalty charge notice is issued by the council, and it’s legally enforceable.
-This means that you either have to pay or start an appeals process.
+This means that you either have to pay the ticket or start an appeals process.

 A parking charge notice is an invoice for breaking parking rules set by the parking management company and is not enforceable unless they decide to take you to court for the fine.